Puzzle #9834 groupsUpdated daily

 FAQ

-Frequently asked questions about NYT Connections
+Frequently asked questions about Connections answers and hints

 Get clarity on gameplay rules, release times, strategy tips, and how our hints can help you maintain a perfect streak without spoiling the fun.